 Pinch off a small ball of the clay and roll it in the palm of your hands until smooth and round.
 Any creases in the clay will be more challenging to smooth out later, so roll until it is nice and smooth.

-Poke the end of the headpin into the ball of Crystal Clay.
+Poke the end of the headpin into the ball of Epoxy Clay.
 Use your fingers to gently sculpt a drop like shape around the headpin.

 Starting at the bottom end of the drop, embed a Bead Cap 6mm Petal.
 This provides a nice base to the drop.

-Now you are ready to start to wrap the ball chain around the drop and embedding the chain into the Crystal Clay.
-Wrap the chain around the Crystal Clay drop pressing the ball chain lightly into the clay.
+Now you are ready to start to wrap the ball chain around the drop and embedding the chain into the Epoxy Clay.
+Wrap the chain around the Epoxy Clay drop pressing the ball chain lightly into the clay.
 This can be tricky at first because the tendency is to press too hard and this will make the chain and drop all wonky.

-When you arrive at the top of the Crystal Clay drop, use your flush cutters to cut off the excess ball chain.
-Use your fingers to gently embed the ball chain into the Crystal Clay and to shape the drop.
+When you arrive at the top of the Epoxy Clay drop, use your flush cutters to cut off the excess ball chain.
+Use your fingers to gently embed the ball chain into the Epoxy Clay and to shape the drop.

 Thread on beadcaps of your choice to the top of your beaded drop and let dry until set (a couple hours).